prometheusresearch/sphinxcontrib-newsfeed/README.rst

-    Normally you don't need to use this directive since if ``disqus_shortname`` parameter is set, Disqus comments are included automatically with every blog post.
+    Normally you don't need to use this directive since if ``disqus_shortname`` parameter is set, Disqus comments are included automatically with every feed entry.
 This directive allows you to use Disqus with regular Sphinx documents.

     Options: